| Essential Lahey Fortran 90 v4.0

 The functions MAXLOC and MINLOC are extended with the optional DIM argument.

-MAXVAL, MINVAL, PRODUCT, and SUM functions are extended to allow the MASK argument as the second positional argument.
+MAXVAL, MINVAL, PRODUCT, and SUM functions are extended to allow the MASK argument

 Optional name specification is added to the END INTERFACE statement.